natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-48-II%20otsu.md

 '''As a testbed for the Ki-148'''

 About 180 Ki-148 Missiles were built to defend the Japanese mainland for the anticipated land invasion.
-Although the Ki-148 was designed to be launched from [[Ki-102 otsu|Ki-102]] Strike fighters, the Japanese Army Air Force needed to sufficiently test and deploy missiles before they could be used in combat.
+Although the Ki-148 was designed to be launched from [[Ki-102 otsu|Ki-102]] Strike fighters, the Japanese Army Air Service needed to sufficiently test and deploy missiles before they could be used in combat.
 The Ki-48-II Otsu was the aircraft selected to launch and test these missiles.
 In late 1944, A Ki-48-II was modified with a missile control system and the bomb bay was removed, and trials with the Ki-148 commenced.
 The missile turned out to be successful, more so than its larger counterpart, the Ki-147.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->